UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

         or **debian** since Ubuntu is based on it
         - Do not include the square brackets in `package.xml`
         - Since we use Python 3, look for the packages that start with `python3-` (`python-` is usually for Python 2)

+- If there isn't rosdep key for the dependency, you can add your own to `custom-rosdep.yaml` in the root directory of the ROS package

 After completing these steps, [run the `setup` task](#run-vs-code-commands-tasks-and-launch-configurations) and the desired dependencies should be installed.
 ROS uses a dependency management utility, rosdep, to handle the installation